-Let us first consider the dephasing operator $\hat{L}_{ge_\mathrm{p}}^l$ due to spontaneous of the $l$-th atom from the probe excited state $\ket{e_\mathrm{p}}$.
-Similar to the description in subsection \ref{sec:probcav}, this operator depends on the specific atom that has undergone decay, and thus imparts information to the environment regarding the collective Rydberg excitation's spatial position.
-This results in localization of the stored control excitation around the decayed atom.
-This localization extends the lifetime of the stored control excitation (see subsection \ref{sec:resfs}).
+Let us first consider the dephasing operator $\hat{L}_{ge_\mathrm{p}}^l$ due to spontaneous emission of the $l$th atom from the probe excited state $\ket{e_\mathrm{p}}$.
+Similar to the description in Sec. \ref{sec:probcav}, this operator depends on the specific atom that has undergone decay, and thus imparts information to the environment regarding the collective Rydberg excitation's spatial position.
+This results in the localization of the stored control excitation around the decayed atom.
+This localization extends the lifetime of the stored control excitation (see Sec. \ref{sec:resfs}).
 The second dephasing operator $\hat{L}_{d_\mathrm{p}}$ acts on the stored excitation due to a change in transmission.
 This dephasing process reveals information about the presence of the stored excitation via the change of the transmitted probe field, which can be detected.
-It leads to a sizeable change of the transmission, for large values of the blockaded optical depth i.e. $d_\mathrm{b,p}\gg 1$, as seen in Eq. (\ref{eq:drate}).
-This is the detectable process that allows the readout of the signal (see subsection \ref{sec:resfs}).
+The transmission change becomes significant for large values of the blockaded optical depth, i.e., $d_\mathrm{b,p}\gg 1$, as seen in Eq. (\ref{eq:drate}).
+This is the detectable process that allows the readout of the signal (see Sec. \ref{sec:resfs}).
 Unlike the cavity case, this operator also leads to localization, since the storage occurs in an exponentially decaying mode due to the decreasing probability of an excitation propagating through the ensemble without being dephased.